mwafaka/React-Fetch-Books-Pagination-Mui/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
-4. Start the development server using `npm start`.
+4. Start the development server using `npm run dev`.
-5. Open your web browser and visit `http://localhost:3000` to view the app.

 ### Usage